zenml-io/zenml/docs/book/how-to/stack-deployment/deploy-a-cloud-stack.md

 Especially in a remote setting, this process can sometimes be challenging and time-consuming, and it may create a multi-faceted problem.
-This is why we implemented a feature, that allows you to deploy the necessary infrastructure pieces on your favorite cloud provider and get you started on remote stack with a single click.
+This is why we implemented a feature, that allows you to **deploy the necessary pieces of infrastructure on your selected cloud provider and get you started on remote stack with a single click**.

 {% hint style="info" %}
 If you have the required infrastructure pieces already deployed on your cloud,